 Increasingly, mainstream corporate organizations are embracing a social mission emerging within the private sector.
 Social entrepreneurship, however, where women are prevalent, tends to be marginalized in entrepreneurship literature, policies, and programs, despite its obvious importance to achieving social and economic goals.
-While wholly women-owned enterprises are more likely to be social enterprises (3.6% of majority women-owned versus 2.7% of majority men-owned), majority women-owned social enterprises are nearly 10 times more likely to be a not-for-profit or charity organization than a social for-profit venture.
+While wholly women-owned enterprises are more likely to be social enterprises (3.6% of majority women-owned), majority women-owned social enterprises are nearly 10 times more likely to be a not-for-profit or charity organization than a social for-profit venture.